 DDM sensitivity coefficients are calculated in parallel to the core CAMx processes (emissions, advection, diffusion, chemistry, deposition, etc.) that step the three-dimensional concentration fields forward in time.
-For some processes (e.g., chemistry and horizontal advection), the sensitivity routines make use of information saved from the corresponding core model routines in cases where the results depend non-linearly upon species concentrations.
-In other cases, the sensitivity algorithm is identical to the CAMx algorithm (e.g., horizontal diffusion) and both concentrations and sensitivity coefficients can be processed by the single routine.
-Finally, there are cases where a specialized module has been written for the sensitivity coefficients to improve the computational efficiency (e.g., vertical advection).
+For some processes (e.g., chemistry), the sensitivity routines make use of information saved from the corresponding core model routines in cases where the results depend non-linearly upon species concentrations.
+In other cases, the sensitivity algorithm is identical to the CAMx algorithm and both concentrations and sensitivity coefficients are processed by the single routine.